Architecture

 RoleResponsibility

 browser-hostRuns Chromium (or compatible).
 Holds an on-disk profile.
 Exposes a CDP endpoint.
-Optionally embeds the ops panel.
+Optionally serves real-display takeover.

 agent-driverA CDP client.
 Issues commands to a browser-host endpoint.
 Writes artifacts to its own local disk.
-Comes in two flavors: programmatic (afhttp fetch, afhttp cdp, or the SDK from Rust code) and interactive (ops panel served by the host, opened in any browser).
+Comes in two flavors: programmatic (afhttp fetch, afhttp cdp, or the SDK from Rust code) and interactive (real-display takeover served by the host, opened in any browser).

 There is no third “operator UI” role.
 Interactive operation is a CDP client served by the browser-host, opened by a human in a normal browser.
 The host does not know who its CDP clients are; that is not its concern.